PatrickTourniaire/pypipeline/docs/source/user_documentation/installation.rst

 Installation Process
 --------------------

-To install **pypipeline** the process is simple, below select the most applicable approach for your project and follow the associated instructions to install.
+To install **ror** the process is simple, below select the most applicable approach for your project and follow the associated instructions to install.

 PIP Installation